kellim/100-days-of-code/round1.md

 This is my log for the [100 Days of Code](https://www.100daysofcode.com/) challenge that I started on 11/4/18.

+## Day 23: November 29, 2018

+I made 2 PRs to the She's Coding site today!
+They weren't big ones - removing a stray closing a tag and reordering the team members plus adding myself as a team member.

+I also worked on my website and found an article about Gatsby - [How I made my portfolio website blazing fast with Gatsby](https://medium.freecodecamp.org/how-i-made-my-portfolio-website-blazing-fast-with-gatsby-82ccddc2f671) and I thought it would be a good idea to learn Gatsby and possibly use it for my website.
+Maybe I will pause working on my website for a bit and try to refine the design while I learn Gatsby.

+## Day 22: November 28, 2018

+I worked on my website again today and played around with colors.
+Somehow, my font-awesome social icons are stuck at a dark purple color and look reddish when you click on them which I didn’t set and if I inspect it in the browser it doesn’t have those colors set there.

+## Day 21: November 27, 2018

+I found the article [NPM is an amazing build tool](http://lucasmreis.github.io/blog/npm-is-an-amazing-build-tool/) and decided to use it as a build tool for now for my site because it’s super simple and my site won’t be that complicated.
+For now, SASS is the only reason a build tool is needed and non-SASS files are being copied directly from `src` to `dist`without modification.

+I spent some time setting up the `package.json` file and had an issue with the package `parallelshell` and I researched the issue and ended up downgrading to the previous version of the package and then it worked.

+## Day 20: November 26, 2018

+Worked on my website and added navigation at the top and styled it  with flexbox, however didn’t add the hamburger menu yet.
+Made the hero section take up the entire viewport - not sure if that’s what I really want it to do.
+I also spent some time researching design and style.

 ## Day 19: November 25, 2018